mhaugrud/msumcspy/_sources/Dictionaries/TuplesasReturnValues.rst

 Since a tuple can hold multiple elements, we can overcome this limitation by using a **tuple** as the return value.

-For example, we could write a function that returns both the area and the circumference of a circle of radius r.
+For example, we can write a function that returns both the area and the circumference of a circle of radius r.
-In the Functions chapter, we saw how to use a tuple as a function's return value.
-We also saw we can unpack the tuple into simple variables.

 .. activecode:: tdg